ravi26067/Coding/Interview Questions/2024/mmt_dsa.md

-Here's the coding question based on the provided conditions:

----

-**Problem Statement: Store Opening Hours**
+# Problem Statement: Store Opening Hours

 You are given two arrays representing the opening and closing hours of a store for each day of the week.
 You need to process this data and generate the store's opening hours for each day in a human-readable format, considering the following conditions: